 Legislature launches inquiry into Maine PowerOptions electricity program

-The Legislature's Government Oversight Committee voted unanimously Feb.
-17 to launch a preliminary inquiry into Maine PowerOptions, a state-sponsored electricity consortium that was the subject of a recent investigation by the Maine Center for Public Interest Reporting.
-The Legislature's Government Oversight Committee voted unanimously Friday, Feb.
-17, to launch a preliminary inquiry into Maine PowerOptions , a little-known quasi-state program that brings together hundreds of municipalities and school districts to help them buy electricity.
+The Legislature's Government Oversight Committee voted unanimously Friday to launch a preliminary inquiry into Maine PowerOptions, a little-known quasi-state program that brings together hundreds of municipalities and school districts to help them buy electricity.
+The Legislature's Government Oversight Committee voted unanimously Friday to launch a preliminary inquiry into Maine PowerOptions, a state-sponsored electricity consortium that was the subject of a recent investigation by the Maine Center for Public Interest Reporting.

 Add your comments below